HEGSRR/Workshop-UCSB-2023/docs/evaluation.md

 ## Evaluation

-We are interested in conducting pre- and post-surveys based on The Unified Theory of Acceptance and Use of Technology (UTAUT) survey instrument with tutorial participants as part of our research on pedagogy and reproducibility.

-We will invite participants to fill out pre-workshop and post-workshop surveys and we will share the results here.
+We will conduct a survey at the beginning of the workshop and invite participants to complete a post-workshop survey immediately following the workshop and one academic year later.
+The short surveys will establish a baseline of knowledge and interest in open and reproducible research practices and help guide outreach for implementing open and reproducible research practices in new research and teaching programs.
+We will share survey results here.

+You may read the [informed consent document](assets/IRB_Consent.pdf) for the survey instrument.